GStarSade/Visual_Hebrew_AHK_Helper/README.md

 3. Arial

 # Modification
-This program was designed and built on a laptop 1519 × 695px this application will not alter for different screensize and is designed as a proof of concept.
+This program was designed and built on a laptop 1519 × 695px this application will try to alter for different screensizes and appear just above the windows taskbar and is designed as a proof of concept.
 You will need to at least alter where it generates
 ```
-OnScreenGui.Show("x000 y850 h140 w1530")
+yCoordinate := "y" A_ScreenHeight - 230
+OnScreenGui.Show("x000" yCoordinate "h140 w1530")
 ```
 Is the default, change the second number in y, to change the how far down your screen the image appears in a text editor and re-run the file.
 This is why the file is not an executable as you will need to test and work out where it ends up on your screen